privacy-scaling-explorations/pse.dev/articles/introducing-trinity.md

 In short, Trinity lets you garble circuits in the usual way, but with reusable, verifiable inputs — perfect for privacy-preserving apps, on-chain protocols, or even MPC-enabled credentials.

-Now let’s see how to build with it.
+Now let's see how to build with it.

 ### Setup